Chapter 1: First Day, First Enemies

 Several schools were considered, including one in Ogbomosho, Osun State that sounded like a teenage horror movie.
 Thankfully, my parents picked Gateway in Ibadan, Oyo state where my dad’s uncle, a zealous evangelist fondly referred to as “prophet Dayo” had once gone.
 Somehow, I was supposed to feel comforted by that.

-Standing here now, as I look around, I don’t feel comforted at all.
+Standing here now at Gateway, as I look around, I don’t feel comforted at all.
 Everything feels foreign.
 At the administrative office orientation, an older woman with a thick Yoruba accent hands me three sets of uniforms.
 I barely understand her as she explains when to wear each one.
 I’m given two green-checkered shirts, two green shorts, two brown khakis, and a white shirt with matching shorts.
 It all blurs together in my head.

 My dad and younger sister came with me to Ibadan, but they aren’t allowed past the office.
 They say their goodbyes at the soccer field, and I can see my sister’s about to cry.
 I tell her to stop because I’m more concerned about looking weak in front of everyone.
 This is an all-boys school and weakness doesn’t appear to be an option here.
 I’d give anything to be back in Maryland, back at Joe Bryant, back in the hallways with Renee, the girl I’d just started winning over before everything fell apart, and even, weirdly enough, back around Stephen.
 But none of that is happening anytime soon.